Activiti/activiti-cloud-examples/demo-ui-client/README.md

 ## How to run

-First follow the steps to start the services using docker-compose (and have activiti-cloud-keycloak hostname mapped in your hosts file).
+First follow the steps to start the services using docker-compose (and have activiti-cloud-sso-idm hostname mapped in your hosts file).

 This demo is tested using the indexzero http-server.
 First install npm then go this this directory and do: